PlayStation 5 uses liquid metal — here’s why that’s cool

 PlayStation 5 is going to ship to consumers with liquid metal between its AMD system-on-a-chip and its heatsink.
 This is something that was unthinkable in previous consoles for a number of reasons.
 But Sony engineers have tackled the challenges, and this could enable the PS5 to expel heat much faster than its predecessors.

 Heat management is a huge part of engineering any electronics system.
 And Sony obviously emphasized the importance of cooling during the PS5’s design phase.
 This might result in the PS5 running cooler and quieter.
-But more important, it should enable the system to run demanding games without crashing or failure.
+But more important, it should enable the system to run demanding games without crashing.

 Let’s break down what this all means first.